ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Semantics
 {: unnumbered}

-The `filter-selector` works with arrays and objects exclusively.
+The filter //PICKER// works with arrays and objects exclusively.
 Its result is a list of *zero*, *one*, *multiple* or *all* of their array elements or member values, respectively.
 Applied to other value types, it will select nothing.

-A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.
+A relative path, beginning with `@`, refers to the current array element or member value as the filter //PICKER// iterates over the array or object.

 ###### Existence Tests
 {: unnumbered}